 He draws on his project management skills when planning adventures, treating adventures as projects and planning them in the same methodical, detailed way.

 With his practical engineering design background, he is a master of ‘doing it differently’ by finding innovative solutions when adapting equipment or crafts to overcome physical limitations.
 Find out more about some of Dave’s innovative Adaptations.

 Smashing disability stereotypes

 Dave is passionate about breaking down stereotypes.
-The main aim of Dave’s solo flight around Australia was to open peoples’ minds to what someone with a disability can achieve – “don’t judge a book by it’s cover”.
+The aim of Dave’s solo flight around Australia was to raise the public’s expectation of what a person with a disability can achieve – “don’t judge a book by it’s cover”.

 Educating and inspiring

-Dave is a professional speaker, who draws on his personal experiences to tell a story.
+Dave is a speaker, who draws on his personal experiences to tell a story.
 Within the fabric of Dave’s stories, he weaves in powerful, memorable messages, insights gained from his life.

 He is passionate about the importance of approaching life by ‘Doing it Differently’ with an open mind, being creative, courage, perseverance and seeking the support of others to live the life you want.